mbucchia/OpenXR-Toolkit/opencomposite.md

 This can be done in two ways:

 1) Per-game.
-You replace the `openvr_api.dll` file in the game folder directly.
+You replace the `openvr_api.dll` file in the game folder directly with the one supplied by OpenComposite.

 2) System-wide.
-You use the OpenComposite launcher application to replace the `openvr_api.dll` file in the Windows folder.
+You use the OpenComposite launcher application to change where all games looks for the `openvr_api.dll` file and make them use the copy supplied by OpenComposite.

 ### Be sure to grab the OpenXR of OpenComposite